CyberBrick-Official/CyberBrick_Controller_Core/README.md

     $ cd src/app_rc/

 In the app_rc folder, you can see the startup and control code used to implement RC applications.
-To achieve RC application functionality, you can upload the directory contents to the onboard file system directory of Controller Core.
+To achieve RC application functionality, you can upload the directory contents to the onboard file system directory of Multi-Function Core Board.

 It is recommended to use the mpy_cross tool to convert [control.py](src/app_rc/app/control.py) and [parser.py](src/app_rc/app/parser.py) into bytecode in (.mpy) format, with the same name as the (.py) program.
 When encountering the problem of insufficient RAM space during program execution.